adamsilver/fdpb/04-a-login-form.md

 Take a shopping basket page.
 Below the basket is a *checkout* button.
 Clicking it, takes the user to the beginning of the checkout journey.
 However, if they're logged out, they're prompted to login.

-As discussed in chapter 2, we used a checkout-specific layout&mdash;one with a minimal header to streamline that process.
-The login form should be given the same treatment.
-That is the login form should use the checkout-specific layout&mdash;after all, the user clicked *checkout* in the first place.
+As discussed in chapter 2, we used a checkout-specific layout - one with a minimal header to streamline the process.
+When the user is taken to the login page, it should be housed inside the checkout layout.
+After all, the user clicked *checkout* in the first place.

 This reinforces that the user is midway through a process and helps them focus.
 That's the reason the checkout layout exists in the first place.

 Tesco, for example, don't do this.
-When the user adds a product to their basket, they are prompted to login elsewhere&mdash;somewhere out of context which feels somewhat disorientating.
+When the user adds a product to their basket, they are prompted to login elsewhere - somewhere out of context which feels somewhat disorientating.

 ![Forced to login](./images/tesco-logged-out.png)